-Avocados are a nutritious food, providing heart-healthy monounsaturated fats, fiber, potassium, magnesium, copper and manganese, as well as most of the B vitamins and vitamins C, E and K. You can eat them in moderation as part of a weight-loss diet or add them to your regular diet as a concentrated source of calories to help you gain weight.
+On top of being absolutely delicious, avocados are a good source of nutrients, providing heart healthy fats, fiber, vitamin K, folate, pantothenic acid and copper.
+Because of this, you can eat them in moderation as part of a weight-loss diet or add them to your regular diet as a concentrated source of calories to help you gain or even maintain your weight.

 Avocados and Weight Loss

 If you want to lose weight, you have to eat fewer calories than you burn through your daily activity.
-This means replacing other, less healthy foods with avocado rather than adding it to your diet.
-To gain weight, you need to do the opposite, adding avocado or other high-calorie foods to your meals to increase the total calories you are eating.
-Nuts, nut butters, seeds, cheese and olive oil are examples of other foods that are high in both nutrients and calories.
+This means replacing less healthy foods with avocado rather than simply adding it to your regular diet and hoping for the best.
+To gain weight, you need to do the opposite, adding avocado and other nutrient-rich, high-calorie foods to your meals to increase the total calories you are eating.

 Learn more about the latest avocado nutrition research, free resources for health professionals, and recipes at LoveOneToday.com.

 - Nutrition: Substitution of High Monounsaturated Fatty Acid Avocado for Mixed Dietary Fats During an Energy-Restricted Diet: Effects on Weight Loss, Serum Lipids, Fibrinogen, and Vascular Function

 - Health-Alicious-Ness.com: Nutrition Facts Comparison Tool